Summary

 Phase 6.
 Contract execution

 Once the contract is signed, the real work starts.
-Ensure you keep complete records of all documents and communicate what was achieved and the agreement's hidden benefits to all stakeholders.
-Ensure your organisation has a straightforward rollout and utilisation plan for the contract period.
+Keep complete records of all documents, and communicate what was achieved, including the agreement's less obvious benefits, to all stakeholders.
+Make sure your organisation has a clear rollout and utilisation plan for the contract period.

 Contract documentation checklist: